LF Decentralized Trust Labs

 License requirement

-All Hyperledger software must be made available under an Apache 2.0 license.
+All LF Decentralized Trust software must be made available under an Apache 2.0 license.
 This applies to Labs.
 Please, make sure to license all incoming code and new code accordingly, and ensure that all commits are made with proper sign-off so that no DCO related issue is introduced.

 Code of Conduct

-All Hyperledger community members must adhere to the Code of Conduct.
+All LF Decentralized Trust community members must adhere to the Code of Conduct.